electric-sql/electric/website/docs/guides/troubleshooting.md

 ##### Solution &mdash; clear your cache

-Clear your client or proxy cache.
+The problem will resolve itself as client/proxy caches empty.
+You can force this by clearing your client or proxy cache.
+See https://electric-sql.com/docs/api/http#control-messages for context on 409 messages.

 ## Production